NxPKG/khulnasoft-docs/content/dns/cname-flattening/_index.md

 {{<Aside type="note">}}

-This functionality is also what allows you to use a [root custom domain](/pages/platform/custom-domains/) with a Cloudflare Pages site.
+This functionality is also what allows you to use a [root custom domain](/pages/platform/custom-domains/) with a Khulnasoft Pages site.

 {{</Aside>}}

 ## How it works

-With `CNAME` flattening, Cloudflare finds the IP address that a `CNAME` points to.
+With `CNAME` flattening, Khulnasoft finds the IP address that a `CNAME` points to.
 This process could involve a single lookup or multiple (if your `CNAME` points to another `CNAME`).
-Cloudflare then returns the final IP address instead of a `CNAME` record, helping DNS queries resolve up to 30% faster.
+Khulnasoft then returns the final IP address instead of a `CNAME` record, helping DNS queries resolve up to 30% faster.

-For more details on the mechanics of `CNAME` flattening, review the [CNAME flattening diagram](/dns/cname-flattening/cname-flattening-diagram/) and refer to the [Cloudflare blog post](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).
+For more details on the mechanics of `CNAME` flattening, review the [CNAME flattening diagram](/dns/cname-flattening/cname-flattening-diagram/) and refer to the [Khulnasoft blog post](https://blog.Khulnasoft.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).

 ## Aspects to keep in mind